Update, 13th March 2023

 How long we store the data

-- Anonymized survey results are meant to be kept without a time limit.
+- Anonymized survey results and statistics are meant to be kept without a time limit.

 - We always keep affiliations and academic position long term for reporting